 - 1. The NATOPS Model Manager's designated representative (normally the NATOPS Program Manager) shall act as chairperson and establish the review schedule. - 2.
 Minimum Review attendance shall include the NATOPS Products Administrator (ACO), the COG Command representative, any Advisory Group member exercising operational control of the subject aircraft, the NAVAIR APMSE representative, COMNAVSAFECOM, and all NATOPS evaluation units for the subject aircraft.
-Additional attendees may be invited by the MMU as indicated in the convening message. - 3.
+Additional attendees may be invited by the MMU as indicated in the convening message.

+- a.
+If the COG Command representative cannot attend, they must designate in writing (email is acceptable) a stand-in that can attend the Review and sign the Review Agreement Letter in their stead.
+This stand-in cannot be a representative from the MMU. - 3.
 The formal voting membership shall be limited to direct representatives of advisory group members, the APMSE, the MMU, and in some cases NATOPS evaluation units.
 Each voting command represented shall be limited to one vote and no individual shall have more than one vote.
 Designation of a representative from another command to vote and act for a voting member who cannot attend the Review shall be done in writing.
 Votes may be cast in absentia only if made in writing.
 The ACO shall make the determination of any voting procedures other than those specified herein. - 4.
 Agenda items that involve changes to policy shall not be introduced at the Review if not provided to all voting members in sufficient time for staffing prior to the Review. - 5.
 Discussion should be free and relatively informal.
 However, the chairperson shall exercise the authority to discontinue discussion when it is no longer profitable.